roman-milk/roman-milk.github.io/troubled-waters.md

  "OK, granted.
 We're in your fucking power.
 What the hell do you want?"

  "Our friend Mr. Thompson was a troublesome guest.
 He caused some unpleasantness with that nigger whore, and that had to be dealt with.
 He unwittingly provoked you to violence by urinating on your sister.
 And this morning, he stole a flare gun from one of the life boats and fired it inside my ship.
 All of which I can forgive, but he was threatening to sue me for the trouble he caused and, with my plans coming to fruition, I cannot afford the cost of such a lawsuit nor the attendant bad publicity.
 When you pushed him down the stairs you did me a favor.
 I'm sure the authorities will understand your plea of self defense when they learn that Mr. Thompson shot at you and stabbed you with a knife.
 It was unfortunate that he fell down the stairs and broke his miserable neck as you tried to hold him off.
 An open and shut case, no?"
-Report_Story #2